Skip to main content

 Amazon Does Not Supply PII For Fulfillment By Amazon (FBA)

-Restrictions to PII data apply to the Selling Partner API as to the legacy MWS API application.
-In many ways, the process for accessing PII in the new SP-API is significantly more complex as the review and approval process is extensive.
+Restrictions to PII data apply to the Selling Partner API and the legacy MWS API application.
+In many ways, accessing PII in the new SP-API is significantly more complex, as the review and approval process is extensive.

 Amazon PII Restricted Data Services